A self-aware lawyer is a higher performing lawyer.

 Programs

 Jolts of fear, half-heartedness, hopelessness, selfishness, and surrender can zap any attorney’s resolve.
-Here’s how poised lawyers notice and control these impulses.
+Here’s how poised lawyers notice and control these impulses to sustain their adversarial mettle.

 Persistent adversarial thinking tends to deplete the will to compete.
-Here’s how to identify, evade, and escape each trap known to sap adversarial morale.
+Here’s how to identify, evade, and escape each principal trap known to sap a lawyer’s adversarial morale.

 Sam Feder